 Mendocino Eco Artists (MEA) are a group of artists who work together to promote conservation and restoration of the local environment.
 We are professional painters, sculptors, and photographers who live, work, and draw their creative inspiration from this beautiful place.
 We work as partners with Local Environmental Groups and use our art to help increase public awareness of our region's challenges and to raise funds through sale of our artwork to help our conservation partners achieve their goals.

-The Mendocino Eco Artists are having an art show benefiting the Mendocino Land Trust.
-Starting February 9, stop by the Stanford Inn to view amazing artwork along the theme Refresh, Restore, Regenerate.
+The Mendocino Eco Artists are having an art show celebrating our local State Parks.
+Stop by the Stanford Inn to view our amazing artwork.

 Karen Bowers works in watercolor and mixed media, Karen has earned top awards in national juried shows and was chosen as an Artist-in-Residence at Yosemite National Park.
 She teaches in her studio and at Mendocino Art Center.
 Her work can be seen in her studio, by appointment, and at Mendocino Art Center.